ajablonsk1/daleks-game/readme.md

 ```Java
 this.subjectService.getDeadTeleportSubject().subscribe(this::onTeleportDeath);
 ```
-Every time power-up is picked up, we call our Subject’s onNext and onTeleportDeath method is automatically called.
+Every time power-up is picked up, we call our Subject’s `onNext(this)` and `onTeleportDeath(Teleport)` method is automatically called.
 ```Java
 @Override
 public void onPowerUpPickUp(){